JPMorgan says banks may be making 'bad loans' as LBOs boom

-NEW YORK, April 14 JPMorgan Chase & Co is concerned about loans that finance some leveraged buyouts, and is scaling back from what is a booming area, even as its overall loan portfolio grows, a top executive said in an interview.
+NEW YORK JPMorgan Chase & Co (JPM.N) is concerned about loans that finance some leveraged buyouts, and is scaling back from what is a booming area, even as its overall loan portfolio grows, a top executive said in an interview.

 Loans that fund smaller leveraged buyouts, where companies often do not have the size or financial resources to weather a business downturn, look particularly hazardous, Doug Petno, chief executive of commercial banking at JPMorgan, told Reuters.